olli-ai/k8s-replicator/README.md

 ```

 At leat one of the two annotations is required (if `--allow-all` is not used):
-  - `k8s-replicator/replication-allowed`: Set it to `"true"` to explicitely allow replication, or `"false"` to explicitely diswallow it
+  - `k8s-replicator/replication-allowed`: Set it to `"true"` to explicitely allow replication, or `"false"` to explicitely disallow it
   - `k8s-replicator/replication-allowed-namespaces`: a comma separated list of namespaces or namespace patterns to explicitely allow. ex: `"my-namespace,test-namespace-[0-9]+"`

 Other annotations are:
   - `k8s-replicator/replicate-once`: Set it to `"true"` for being replicated only once, no matter future changes.
 Can be useful if the secret is a randomly generated password, but you don't want the local copies to change anymore.
   - `k8s-replicator/replicate-once-version`: When a different version is set, this secret or confingMap is replicated again, even if replicated once.
 It allows a thinner control on the `k8s-replicator/replicate-once` annotation.
 Can be any string.

-The content of the target secret of configMap will be cleared if the source does not exist, does not allow replication, or is deleted.
+The content of the target secret or configMap will be cleared if the source does not exist, does not allow replication, or is deleted.

 ### Replicating a secret or configMap to other locations